muftring/iu-statistics/README.md

 - the standard deviation can be greatly affected by an outlier, especially in small data sets

 ## Measures of Position
+(read chapter 3.4)

 ## Bivariate Descriptive Statistics

+### Association between Response and Explanatory Variables

+An analysis of association between two variables is called a **bivariate** analysis, because there are two variables.
+Usually, one variable is called the **response** or **outcome** variable.
+This variable can also be called the **dependent** variable.
+The other variable is called the **explanatory** or **independent** variable.

+Usually we define the outcome and explanatory variables according to some theoretical framework.
+For example, we could look at how ethnic group (the explanatory variable) explains variation in religious affiliation (the outcome or response variable).

+> If we are interested in the relationship between two variables, we think of one explaining variation in the other, but not the other way around. "a influences b, but b does not influence a"

+Think: how does the variation in something explain the outcome of something else?

+### Comparing Two Groups is a Bivariate Analysis
+*Bivariate Analysis Using Categorical Data*

+Example 1: comparing average number of friends (response variable, categorical) by gender (explanatory variable, categorical); our gender influences the number of friends we have, but the number of friends we have does not influence our gender.

+Example 2: opinions about homosexuality and religion

+A **contingency table** displays how outcomes of a response variable are contingent on -- or vary with-- an explanatory variable.

+*Bivariate Analysis Using Quantitative Data*
+- when both variables are quantitative, it may be useful to display data using a **scatterplot**, because the data are not easily divided into categories
+- values of the response variable are plotted on the vertical axis (y-axis), and values of the explanatory variable are plotted on the horizontal axis (x-axis)
+- there are two ways to describe the linear association between two quantitative variables: **correlation** and **regression**

+#### Regression Analysis
+**Regression Analysis** provides a straight-line formula for predicting the value of the response variable from a given value of the explanatory variable.
+This is in the form $y = mx+b$, where $y$ is the response variable, $x$ is the explanatory variable, $m$ is the slope of the line, and $b$ is the intercept (the value of $y$ when $x=0$).

+Note:
+- a linear relationship between two variable does not imply anything about a causal relationship between the two
+- the bivariate (two-variable) analysis can be extended to multiple variables.
+For example, we might want to examine how cell phone use and GDP are related to fertility

 ## Sample Statistics and Population Parameters